GoogleCloudPlatform/professional-services/examples/leftshift-validation-to-precommit/README.md

 **setup.sh**
 1. Install or update dependencies.
 2. Turn `validate.sh` into a pre commit hook.
-3. Determine locations of Constraints/ConstraintTemplates to use, then save the path/remote repository URL to `.env`.
+3. Determine the locations of Constraints/ConstraintTemplates to use, then save the path/remote repository URL to `.env`.

 **validate.sh (Pre-commit Hook)**

 1. When `git commit` runs, check if any yaml files have been updated.
-2. Run `kustomize` to build a unified yaml file for evaluation.
+2. (If you're using Kustomize) Run `kustomize` to build a unified yaml file for evaluation.
 4. Gather the Constraints and ConstraintTemplates and save them to a local folder.
-Run `kpt` if from a remote repo.
+Use `kpt` if from a remote repo.
 3. Run `gator test`, which validates the unified yaml file against the policies (Constraints and ConstraintTemplates).
 4. Fail the commit if violations are found.
 If there are no errors, continue the commit.

-***In order for `gator test` (the validation iteslf) to work, ensure the *only* `.yaml` files in the `/constraint-and-templates` directory are for the Constraint and ConstraintTemplates.***
-- For ConstraintTemplate `.yaml` files, ensure `kind: ConstraintTemplate`
-- For Constraint `.yaml` files, ensure `kind: <name of ConstraintTemplate>`

-<br/>**Using the Open-Source ConstraintTemplates**<br/>
-We have [pre-included](constraints-and-templates/oss-constraint-templates-library/) the constraint templates from the open-source OPA repository.
-If you are using these templates, you specify so during setup.sh and the pre-commit hook will use the /constraints-and-templates directory as the location for the templates.
-To manually specify:
-- In your `.env` file, make sure the `TEMPLATES_LOCATION` environment variable is set to `/constraints-and-templates/oss-constraint-templates-library`.

 ---